yangshun/tech-interview-handbook/apps/website/contents/behavioral-interview.md

 - Assess whether a candidate has a history of demonstrating the right behaviors that would make them successful at the company.
 - Assess the seniority of the candidate e.g. junior, senior, or staff.

+The importance of behavioral interviews is increasing as AI generates more code.
+Soft skills—how you work with people, and especially qualities like communication and willingness to learn—are pivotal as companies expect more from their engineers than simply implementation

 <InDocAd />